mj-crabtree/ac-coursework/README.md

-# Algorithms & Collections Coursework, Spring '22
+# Algorithms & Collections Coursework

 ## Overview
 An inventory management proof of concept web application built with Spring MVC for (and alongside) a [small business](https://hoyfc.com/) focusing on: